zetxqx/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 }

 type InferenceModelSpec struct {
-        // The name of the model as the users set in the "model" parameter in the requests.
+        // The name of the model as it will be set in the "model" parameter for an incoming request.
-        // The name should be unique among the workloads that reference the same backend pool.
-        // This is the parameter that will be used to match the request with.
-In the future, we may
-        // allow to match on other request parameters.
-The other approach to support matching on
+        // ModelNames are expected to be unique for a specific InferencePool
+        // (names can be reused for a different pool in the same cluster).
+        // The modelName with the oldest creation timestamp is retained, and the incoming
-        // on other request parameters is to use a different ModelName per HTTPFilter.
+        // InferenceModel is sets the Ready status to false with a corresponding reason.
+        // In the rare case of a race condition, one Model will be selected randomly to be considered valid, and the other rejected.
-        // Names can be reserved without implementing an actual model in the pool.
+        // Names can be reserved without an underlying model configured in the pool.
         // This can be done by specifying a target model and setting the weight to zero,
         // an error will be returned specifying that no valid target model is found.
         ModelName string
         // Optional
         // Defines how important it is to serve the model compared to other models referencing the same pool.
+        // Criticality impacts how traffic is handled in resource constrained situations.
+It handles this by
+        // queuing or rejecting requests of lower criticality.
+InferenceModels of an equivalent Criticality will
+        // fairly share resources over throughput of tokens.
+In the future, the metric used to calculate fairness,
+        // and the proportionality of fairness will be configurable.
         Criticality *Criticality
         // Optional.
         // Allow multiple versions of a model for traffic splitting.
         // If not specified, the target model name is defaulted to the ModelName parameter.
         // ModelName is often in reference to a LoRA adapter.
         TargetModels []TargetModel
         // Reference to the InferencePool that the model registers to.
 It must exist in the same namespace.